Szklarska Poręba: History

 Around 1900 several artists discovered the beauty of the countryside and formed the Schreiberhau artists' colony, among them Gerhart Hauptmann and his brother Carl, Otto Mueller, Wilhelm Bölsche, and composer Anna Teichmüller.
 In 1911, Wanda Bibrowicz founded the Silesian Artistic Weaving Workshop with an exhibition gallery, which existed until 1919.
 Later, younger artists formed the St. Lukas artists' association.
 In 1925 the first winter games of the International Workers Olympiad (organised by the Socialist Workers' Sport International) were held in the town.
 Twelve national delegations participated.

 During World War II the Reich Labour Service (RAD) ran two Nazi German labor camps, RAD-Abteilung 6/103 and RAD-Abteilung 6/107, in the settlement.
+In 1942, the Germans also established a forced labour camp for Soviet prisoners of war in its vicinity.
+With the advance of the Red Army, German authorities called the population to flee their homes.
+Many fled to neighboring Sudetenland in German-occupied Czechoslovakia.

-After the defeat of Nazi Germany in World War II Schreiberhau became part of Poland under the territorial changes of Poland after World War II and was given the name Szklarska Poręba which literally means "glass clearing".
+After the defeat of Nazi Germany in World War II Schreiberhau became again part of Poland under the territorial changes of Poland after World War II and was given the name Szklarska Poręba which literally means "glassmakers' clearing".
 In accordance to the Potsdam Agreement, the German inhabitants were expelled and the village was resettled with Poles, many of whom were themselves expelled from former eastern Poland annexed by the Soviet Union.
 The Josephinenhütte was moved to Schwäbisch Gmünd.
 The glass factory in Szklarska Poręba was renamed and continued to operate.
 On 22–27 September 1947 the conference on the establishment of the communist information office (Kominform) took place in the village.
+Following the Korean War, in 1953–1959, Poland admitted 181 North Korean orphans in Szklarska Poręba.
 The village gained the status of a town in 1959.
+In 1963, a mass grave of POWs murdered by the Germans in World War II was discovered.